 6. Radiological Protection

-Example a: A licensee properly performed a radiation or airborne contamination survey (e.g., air sampling), but the survey was not documented.
+Example 6a: A licensee properly performed a radiation or airborne contamination survey (e.g., air sampling), but the survey was not documented.

 The violation: Failure to meet 10 CFR Part 20.2102/2103, which requires each licensee to maintain records of the radiation protection program including surveys or failure to perform activities in accordance with site procedures or the license application.